St. Augustine Church (New Orleans): History

 The interior of the church is historically notable.
 The pews are the originals and therefore date back to the mid-nineteenth century, although they were re-arranged by long-time pastor Father Jerome LeDoux so that they all faced the celebrant.
 The main altar is centuries old, consisting of pink Italian marble.
 The altar is beneath a skylight in shaped to be the "eye of God", an Egyptian symbol.
 The Stations of the Cross consists of ten oil paintings.
 Then ten stained glass windows in the church are from France and show five male saints on one side and five female saints on the other side.
 While the church has modern electronic bells, it also has three bells cast in 1883 for use in the 1884 World Cotton Centennial.
 The bells were purchased by St. Augustine Church in 1894.

 The Tomb of the Unknown Slave is located in a garden plot on the property of St. Augustine Church and is a monument to the many nameless or forgotten slaves that died before emancipation.
 The monument consists of large chains in the shape of a cross with small chains at the base.
 The parishioners that designed the monument selected this location since it is the site of the Tremé Plantation House where many slaves lived in centuries passed.

 Because of substantial property losses in the city after Hurricane Katrina and a decline in population, the diocese decided to close St. Augustine Church, despite the fact that it had been providing extensive community support.
 Parishioners asked hurricane relief volunteers for help in a protest.
 They barricaded themselves in the church's rectory to demonstrate against closure.
 After two weeks, parishioners and church officials agreed on a compromise.
-The Catholic church had a plan to close churches in 2006, but it chose not to close St. Augustine.

 The church was allowed to remain open after presenting a plan of action to address critical areas, including congregational growth, fund raising, and management improvements.
 The archdiocese would review its status after 18 months.
 A documentary film about the protest entitled Shake the Devil Off increased publicity for the church's efforts to survive.